 Several formal interdisciplinary options appear below.
 However, students should be aware of innumerable informal options that exist because the programs have been designed by individual students in conjunction with their advisors for the Interdisciplinary Studies degree programs.
 Such flexibility in custom-designing programs affords maximum adaptability for the rapidly changing global marketplace.

-In addition to the graduate programs listed in this section, the following interdisciplinary programs are discussed in other sections related to the college or department responsible for administering each program: Applied Linguistics; Comparative Literature; Ethnic Studies; Land-Use Planning, Management, and Design; Latin American and Iberian Studies; Multidisciplinary Science; and Public Administration.
+In addition to the graduate programs listed in this section, the following interdisciplinary programs are discussed in other sections related to the college or department responsible for administering each program: Applied Linguistics; Comparative Literature; Ethnic Studies; Forensic Science; Land-Use Planning, Management, and Design; Latin American and Iberian Studies; Multidisciplinary Science; and Public Administration.

 The Master of Science in Arid Land Studies (MSALS) is a unique interdisciplinary graduate program designed to prepare students for careers in the study and management of natural resources, environmental issues, and economic and social factors associated with sustainable development of arid and semiarid lands.